opsway/psr12-strict-modern-standart/README.md

    </ruleset>
    ```

-You can add or exclude relevant directories within `file` elements under `<!-- Paths to check -->` in the PHP_CodeSniffer ruleset above.
+You can include or exclude relevant directories within `file` elements under `<!-- Paths to check -->` in the PHP_CodeSniffer ruleset above.
 For further reference, please see the PHP_CodeSniffer wiki: https://github.com/squizlabs/PHP_CodeSniffer/wiki/Annotated-ruleset.xml

 ## Usage